Family finds 1 million copper pennies while cleaning out Los Angeles home

 “‘We’ve got to take these to Coinstar,'” Reyes recalled thinking at the time, but they quickly changed their minds.
 “We didn’t want to pay 8%, and there’s no way we can take these all the way [home] to Ontario.”

-They began calling around to banks in L.A. to see if any of them were interested.
+They began calling around banks in L.A. to see if any of them were interested.

 So they were forced to pivot, hoping that their local bank in San Bernardino County would be more willing to work with them.